-- Q) What do you see as the most important issue for the Board of Finance over the next term?
-How will you handle it if you are elected?
+Q) What do you see as the most important issue for the BOF over the next term?
+How do you plan to handle it if you are elected?

 Here are their answers (Candidates are grouped in the order they will appear on the ballot):